mediadepot/docs/NEW_DRIVE.md

   - a response of `fuse: mountpoint is not empty` can be ignored. its a message from MergerFS.

 ## Add the disk to MergerFS
+- Temporarily add the new disk mount path to the MergerFS system.
   - `xattr -w user.mergerfs.srcmounts +/mnt/driveX /media/storage/.mergerfs` - replace `driveX` with mount location
+- Rebalance the MergerFS disks
+  - `mergerfs.balance /media/storage`

 ## (Optional) RSync over any data from previous disk.